jhedstrom/drupalextension/STEPS.md

 @Then I should see the :heading heading in the :region( region)</code></summary>

 <br/>
-Find a heading in a specific region
+Find a heading in a specific region.
 <br/><br/>

 ```gherkin